-- alarm active while LED is lit.
+- alarm active while LED is lit

 - condition that is detected

 - possible causes of the condition (where applicable)

 - configurable set point that controls when alarm becomes active (where applicable), and section where such configuration is discussed

-- · relay which alarm activates
+- relay which alarm activates

-All Legacy Alarms will activate the Common Alarm relay (as discussed in Section 9.2), thereby changing to the alarmed state after a configured time delay.
+All Legacy Alarms will activate the Common Alarm relay (as discussed in Section 7.2), thereby changing to the alarmed state after a configured time delay.

 Alarms will also be reported by any installed optional protocol communications board and may also be configured to activate a discrete relay on optional Auxiliary I/O Boards.
-Section 14.4 gives instructions on how to configure relays.
+Section 12.4 gives instructions on how to configure relays.

-9.2.
+7.2.
 Common Alarm Indicator & Other Alarm Triggers

-The red Common Alarm LED will illuminate when any ATevo alarm (legacy alarms and/or advanced alarms) is activated.
+The RED Common Alarm LED will illuminate when any ATevo alarm (legacy alarms and/or advanced alarms) is activated.
 With the exception of the six (6) legacy alarms mentioned in the previous section, advanced alarms do not have individual LED indicators.

-The Common Alarm LED is used to indicate that one (1) or more of the advanced alarms are active.
-It is also summarized in the table in Section 9.3.
+When the Common Alarm LED is - by itself - illuminated, this indicates that one (1) or more of the advanced alarms are active.
+These advanced alarms are summarized in Section 7.3.

 When the Common Alarm is active, the Common Alarm relay on the Main Control Board will change to the alarmed state after a configured time delay.
 The Common Alarm will also be reported by any installed optional protocol communications board.
 It may also be configured to activate a discrete relay on optional Auxiliary I/O Boards (A4x).
-Section 14.4 gives instructions on how to configure relays.
+Section 12.4 gives instructions on how to configure relays.

-Configuring Common Alarm
+7.2.1 Configuring Common Alarm

 By default, all ATevo alarms (when active) are configured to annunciate the Common Alarm.
 In some applications, it may be desirable to prevent alarm(s) from triggering the common.
-Section 6.6 describes how any alarm can be individually removed from the list of alarms that, when active, will trigger a Common Alarm.
+Section 4.6 describes how any alarm can be individually removed from the list of alarms that, when active, will trigger a Common Alarm.

-High Priority Alarm & Low Priority Alarm
+7.2.2 High Priority Alarm & Low Priority Alarm